bshlgrs/consciousness/version-for-report/report.md

 For example, Armstrong (1968) discusses the illusion of a headless woman:

 > To produce this illusion, a woman is placed on a suitably illuminated stage with a dark background and a black cloth is placed over her head.
 It looks to the spectators as if she has no head.
 The spectators cannot see the woman's head.
 But they gain the impression that they can see that the woman has not got a head.
 (Cf. 'I looked inside, and saw that he was not there.')
 Unsophisticated spectators might conclude that the woman did not in fact have a head.
 >
 > What the example shows is that, in certain cases, it is very natural for human beings to pass from something that is true: 'I do not perceive that X is Y', to something that may be false: 'I perceive that X is not Y'.
 We have here one of those unselfconscious and immediate movements of the mind of which Hume spoke, and which he thought to be so important in our mental life.

 This is a claim about a deductive process that humans have--that in certain conditions, we go from "I don't percieve that X is Y" to "I percieve that X is not Y".
 To express this, we'd need to use a logic that had features of both default logic and modal logic.

 Another example is Gary Drescher's theories in "Good and Real".
 A lot of his ideas come from specific claims about how our mental algorithms work, and so they can't be expressed easily in FOL.
+TODO: WRITE MORE HERE

 ### Repetitiveness of the current strategy